-Budget Deal Cuts Housing and Jobs for Low-Income Seniors
+Cuts to Housing and Jobs for Low-Income Seniors

 The FY 2011 Continuing Appropriations Act (H.R.
 1473) includes:

-"If leaders in Washington were really serious about reducing unemployment and providing help to Americans with the greatest need, they would not have agreed to such large cuts in jobs and housing programs for low-income seniors," said Jim Firman, president and CEO of the National Council on Aging (NCOA).
+"If leaders in Washington were earnest about reducing unemployment and providing help to Americans with the greatest need, they would not have agreed to such large cuts in jobs and housing programs for low-income seniors," said Jim Firman, president and CEO of the National Council on Aging (NCOA).

 The lack of affordable senior housing is a long-standing problem that is growing more acute as our population ages.
 For every unit of federal housing assistance that becomes available, 10 seniors are on waiting lists, with increasing numbers homeless.
 According to a recent survey, 1.3 million elders have worst-case housing needs.

-Currently 1 in 3 seniors is economically insecure, living on an annual income of less than $22,000.
-Jobs and affordable housing are just two of many core components that empower older adults with the opportunities and resources necessary to live independently in their own homes and communities.
+Currently, 1 in 3 seniors is economically insecure, living on an annual income of less than $22,000.
+Jobs and affordable housing are just two of many core components that empower older adults with the opportunities and resources necessary to live independently in their homes and communities.

-"NCOA urges Congress and the Administration to make investments in jobs and housing programs to help older Americans who are just one bad break away from bankruptcy and homelessness," said NCOA's Firman.
+"NCOA urges Congress and the Administration to make investments in jobs and housing programs to help older Americans who are only one bad break away from bankruptcy and homelessness," said NCOA's Firman.

-Employment and benefits are important pieces of the puzzle for older adults who are living on the edge of poverty.
+Employment and benefits are important pieces of the puzzle for older adults who are living near poverty.
 NCOA is committed to helping older adults build greater economic security and offers a variety of other resources, including:

 - NCOA's Economic Security Service Centers, a pilot program to provide low-income older adults with one-on-one, holistic counseling that has helped more than 700 seniors develop personalized "economic action plans."